numpde/genesets/README.md

 ```

 The above URL refers to a certain commit on GitHub and
-is the contents is therefore immutable.
+its content is therefore immutable.
 Note that this will not cache the downloaded file.
 You can download the archive programmatically or manually
 and read from disk,